lococoder-tx/lococoder-tx/README.md

 ## About me

 I started off my programming journey 10 years ago, when I laid eyes on the beautiful monstrosity that is the Unity Engine.

-After graduation, I cut my teeth as a full-stack developer working with **PNC**, where I built production-ready apps in Vue.js and FastAPI.
+Most of my games are still on here (the ones I'm not ashamed of), and one of my most starred repos is a [Diablo Clone](https://github.com/lococoder-tx/Diablo-Clone) that I built in Unity.

 My work follows these three mantras: